 - 2. The Guernsey authorities are committed to ensuring that money launderers, terrorists, those financing terrorism and other criminals, cannot launder the proceeds of crime through Guernsey, or otherwise use Guernsey's finance sector.
-The Guernsey Financial Services Commission (the Commission) endorses the Financial Action Task Force on Money Laundering's (FATF's) Forty Recommendations on Money Laundering and the IX Special Recommendations on Terrorist Financial Crime and Terrorist Financing (the Handbook) is a statement of the standards expected by the Commission of all financial services businesses in Guernsey to ensure Guernsey's compliance with the FATF's standards. - 3.
-Guernsey's anti-money laundering and countering the financing of terrorism (AML/ CFT) legislation (and by extension, the Handbook) applies to all financial services businesses conducting financial services business in Guernsey.
+The Guernsey Financial Services Commission (the Commission) endorses the Financial Action Task Force on Money Laundering's (FATF's) Forty Recommendations on Money Laundering and the IX Special Recommendations on Terrorist Financing.
+The Handbook for Financial Services Businesses on Countering Financial Crime and Terrorist Financing (the Handbook) is a statement of the standards expected by the Commission of all financial services businesses in Guernsey to ensure Guernsey's compliance with the FATF's standards. - 3.
+Guernsey's anti-money laundering and countering the financing of terrorism (AML/CFT) legislation (and by extension, the Handbook) applies to all financial services businesses conducting financial services business in Guernsey.
 This includes Guernsey-based branches and offices of companies incorporated outside Guernsey conducting financial services business in Guernsey.